iszczesniak/cpp/containers/index.md

 {% include_relative pointer.cc %}
 {% endhighlight %}

-Iterator types are user-defined, e.g., of the struct type.
+Iterator types are user-defined, e.g., of a structure type.
 Iterators are wrappers around pointers, where the operators (defined for that type) implement the required functionality.
 For instance, if in the example above we replace the C-style array with a deque, the rest of